maxim-saplin/finetuning/README.md

 stablelm-2-brief-1_6b_v4_r23  3.63125

 Further options to beat the name rigidity:
-1. Run full tune GaLore with full SFT dataset on top of DPO, see what happens
+1. Run full tune GaLore with full SFT dataset on top of DPO, see what happens - FAILED
 2. Increase Epochs for LORA Training - Consider increasing the number of training epochs for LORA beyond the current 10 in SFT to potentially improve model performance and accuracy.
 3. Explore DPO Modification for Penalties and Rewards - Investigate implementing penalties for mentioning "open assistant" and rewards for mentioning "Brief" within the DPO framework.
 This aims to directly influence the model's name recognition and usage.